+Recommendation 7 - True New Construction.
+Include a True New Construction (TNC) designation within the measure tracking database.
+Measures installed as TNC are not consistently documented in the measure tracking databases from the utilities with this designation.
+Consequently, the quantity of measures and associated energy savings of measures installed as TNC cannot be determined.
 Customers who install TNC measures often pursue energy efficiency through a different decision-making process than those who install energy efficiency measures due to equipment failure or end-of-life replacement, and the performance of TNC measures may differ as a result.

 Recommendation 8 - Tracking Measure Database Detail.
-The Team recommends improving the detail provided in the measure description data entry in the measure tracking database for each measure.
-The measure description in the tracking databases varied in detail and quality.
-For custom measures, the description often did not provide sufficient detail to understand the measure without reviewing its specific documentation.
-Without sufficient detail, the total number of measure types remains unknown.
-ASHRAE research project, 1836-TRP, is intended to develop a standardized system for the characterization and categorization of energy efficiency measures.
-The Team recommends reviewing and incorporating the results of this research project into the measure categorization of the ECB program.
+Improve the detail provided in the measure description data entry within the measure tracking database for each measure.
+The measure description data entry within the tracking databases varied in detail and quality.
+For custom measures, the measure description often did not provide sufficient detail to understand the incentivized measure without reviewing the specific measure documentation.
+Without sufficient detail in the measure description, the total population of measure types remains unknown.

 Recommendation 9 - Baseline Study.
-The Team recommends using the results of the baseline study to help prioritize quantitative investigations of standard practice baselines in a future study.
+Use the results of the baseline study to help prioritize quantitative investigations of standard practice baselines in a future study